orannahum/SecureBERT-NER-Service-and-Streamlit-App/README.md

 **5-load-model-and-piplines-and-predict.ipynb**

+for run this notebook we need run the '4-train_on_train_data_with_saving_model_and_pipelines.ipynb' for generate the models folder with the models.

 Here we load the trained SecureBERT-NER trained model with the pipelines. we see tprecision, recallshe  metrics and build df with true and pred values, see also the confusion matrix.